Raven020/COSC250_boids/README.md

 ## What the components need to do

 * The **Action Replay** button must take the simulation back to the oldest frame in
-  the memory buffer (typically one second) and let the simulation continue again from there.
+  the memory buffer (typically   second) and let the simulation continue again from there.
   Hint: think about which end you want to insert the frame.